rshero/VoiceChatPyroBot/README.md

 #### Method 1

-1. Search for a song in [Youtube]( "https://youtube.com")
+1. Open [YouTube]( "https://youtube.com") in your browser, and search for a song.
-2. Copy the complete video URL to clipboard and send the exact URL to BOT
+2. Copy the complete video URL to clipboard and send it to your bot in private.

 #### Method 2

-1. Enable Inline search  for  specific BOT in  [@BotFather](https://t.me/BotFather)
+1. Enable inline for you bot in  [@BotFather](https://t.me/BotFather).
-2. Open the bot profile and tag the bot @yourBotName followed by search query.
+2. In your bot's private, type @usernameOfYourBot followed by your YouTube search query, and click a result.

 ## Bot Commands